 If you specify the

-domainattribute, ensure its value matches the domain configured for the directory.
-If the SAML assertion does not contain a domain attribute, the user is associated with the domain that is configured for the directory
+domainattribute, ensure that its value matches the domain configured for the directory.
+If the SAML assertion does not contain a domain attribute, the user is associated with the domain that is configured for the directory.

-- If you want to allow user name updates, include the
+- If you want user name changes to be updated, include the

 ExternalIdattribute in the SAML assertion.
 The user is identified by the